Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: formula

 First of all, let us restate the assertion in a more explicit form.
 We have to check that

-for every $f\in \AA$.
-It is known that the trace form $(\cdot,\cdot)$ is nondegenerate, so it is sufficient to check that both sides of \eqref{A-de-eq} have the same pairing with an arbitrary element $g\in \AA$.
+for every $g\in \AA$.
+It is known that the bilinear form $(\cdot,\cdot)$ is nondegenerate (see \cite[III.9.(R8)]{Hart-RD}), so it is sufficient to check that both sides of \eqref{A-de-eq} have the same pairing with an arbitrary element $h\in \AA$.
 Thus, we have to check the equality